 During the Sa Ba Food Tour we had loads of traditional Burmese snacks.
 Everything is fried and delicious from samosa salads to lann ta ye mont which is similar to an Indian dosa.
 For a sweeter snack try a red motepyitsalet which is made of rice flour and locally produced palm sugar.

 DINE AT RANGOON TEA HOUSE

 My absolute favorite restaurant in Yangon was the locally owned Rangoon Tea House which came highly recommended by National Geographic.
 The upscale establishment is wildly affordable and offers a variety of Burmese and Asian dishes.
 This is a great place to taste test different traditional items as they’re prepared with less oil and ultra-fresh ingredients.
-Everyone is served the house jasmine tea of locally sourced tea leaves which is divine and pairs well with the bao sandwiches.
+Everyone is served the house jasmine tea of locally sourced tea leaves which is pine and pairs well with the bao sandwiches.
 I loved the Burmese salads here but if you only order one thing it’s got to be the tofu french fries!
 I’m still dreaming about their crispy creamy goodness.
 A weekday happy hour from 3-7 PM offers guests 2 for 1 Burmese inspired mixology cocktails such as Jasmine Gin and Tonic, Mandalay Mule, and Lychee Beer.
 Take your cocktail upstairs to the 1920s-esque atmosphere at The Toddy Bar.

 HAVE AN IMPACTFUL MEAL AT LINKAGE

 Dine at the Linkage training restaurant and enjoy a tasty meal that gives back.
 Your dinner will have a positive social impact as the cafe provides vocational training for at-risk children.
 The menu offers a variety of traditional Burmese food at reasonable prices.
 Local disadvantaged youth receive service and hospitality training as well as assistance with job placement.